-Siyakwemukela (Welcome!)We, Bryan and Thandeka, currently serve with YWAM Tyler in East Texas.
-Thandi's heart is for bringing education with a Biblical worldview (God's view) to where it's most needed in Africa and is equipping herself with Teachers for the Nations and the affiliated Christian Heritage School.
-I am still passionate about seeing DMMs (Disciple Making movements) take off and together we are dreaming of what God has ahead of us in Africa.
-Thanks for being apart of our journey!
+Siyakwemukela (Welcome!)We, Bryan and Thandeka, currently serve on staff with YWAM Strategic Frontiers Colorado Springs.
+Thandi's heart is for bringing education with a Biblical worldview (God's view) to eastern Africa as well as dreaming of running a missional business.
+I am still passionate about seeing DMMs (Disciple Making movements) take off and sports ministry, and together we are dreaming of what God has ahead of us in Africa.
+Thanks for being a part of our journey!

 It is just over a month since we returned from our pioneering ventureinto Uganda and the new Republic of South Sudan, and we are only now gettingadapted into our new schedule back in Cape Town.
 And now winter seems to be in full swing as the cold wind and rain kicks up and lasts longer.
 It has been a long recovery, mainly for Bryanas he has been suffering from a stubborn infection with open sores around hisbody, which (along with a return of intestinal issues) has lowered his energyall around.